mieweb/docs/content/functions/system-administration/system-controls/secure-email-to-whitelisted-domain-s.md

 ![](../secure-email-to-whitelisted-domain-s.assets/cc39f6c3d38697c579bcbfbef5d6e100.png)

-If you hover your mouse over the (?) help bubble in the recipients field, it will help explain the recipient must have a ‘direct' protocol exchange email address or an email address (domain) of what has been setup as whitelisted in your system.
-It will list those domains that were setup with secure connection in this (?) help bubble so you know what email address domains are secure to send documents to.
+If you hover your mouse over the (?) help bubble in the recipients field, it will help explain that the recipient must have a ‘direct' protocol exchange email address or an email address (domain) of what has been set up as whitelisted in your system.
+It will list those domains that were set up with secure connection in this (?) help bubble so you know what email address domains are secure to send documents to.

 ![](../secure-email-to-whitelisted-domain-s.assets/1e23130c0b7b7672d39687d23fff0d72.png)